w3f/polkadot-deployer/README.md

     docker system prune -a --volumes
     ```

-* Files from folder config need to be set with 0600 permission due to security reasons.
+* Certain files from folder config need to be set with 0600 permission due to security reasons.
 You may experience this error from your local deployment:

   ```